Questions: Should I be concerned about 6 weeks pregnant cramping, back pain or spotting? What should my 6 weeks pregnant belly look like?

 3. Ectopic pregnancy

-Ectopic pregnancy is not very common, though, it is a leading cause of death in the first 3 months after conception.
+Ectopic pregnancy is not very common, though it is a leading cause of death in the first 3 months after conception.
+Ectopic pregnancy affects about 1–2 percent of pregnancies and accounts for around 10 percent of pregnancy-related deaths, especially if not diagnosed early.NCBI+1

-The cause of an ectopic pregnancy is tubal damage that could result from previous surgeries, pelvic infections, or a fail tubal ligation.
+The cause of an ectopic pregnancy is usually tubal damage that could result from previous surgeries, pelvic infections, or a failed or previous tubal ligation.
+Other risk factors include smoking and some fertility treatments.NCBI+1

 If nothing is done quickly, you will continue to get worse with subsequent rupture and intra-abdominal bleeding.